Have you looked at your Remedyforce Value Adoption Dashboard?

 For those of you not quite that far along yet, how can you start getting there?

 - If you don’t already have a discovery tool you can implement Agentless Discovery.
 It’s included with Remedyforce!
 You don’t have to buy anything.
 This will scan your network and bring in what it can find into the CMDB.
-(Note: Contact us if you want to know what actually gets put into the CMDB.)
+(Note: Contact us if you want to know what is actually into the CMDB.)

 - And then there’s ScanStar – RightStar’s app that allows you to receive, track, verify and audit assets through bar codes and your phones or hand-held bar code devices.
 If that sounds interesting, do I have a video for you!

 Those of you that have seen my demos know that I love Salesforce reporting!
 Of course, that is because it’s so easy even I can use it.
 But a lot of you out there are much better at reporting than I am.
-Did you know that you can use Crystal Reports, Tableau, Power BI and Excel against your Remedyforce data?
+Did you know that you can use Crystal Reports, Tableau, Power BI, and Excel against your Remedyforce data?
 There are probably more tools out there – do a web search for “your favorite reporting tool and salesforce” to see if your favorite tool has an integration.

 Can I take a minute to brag about our creative implementation consultants?
-As many of you know, you can absolutely set up a series of recurring tasks or incidents in Remedyforce.
-You need to do something the first of every month; set it up!
+As many of you know, you can absolve a series of recurring tasks or incidents in Remedyforce.
+You need to do something on the first of every month; set it up!
 As many of you ALSO know, this then creates a task or incident for all of the months included in the date range.
 So, if you say “I want to have recurring tasks, first of the month, for the next 12 months” – you get 12 tasks.
 Ok, you can screen out the future ones in your list view but… it’s not that fun.